donkirkby/donimoes/raw_rules/rules.md

             +
             4

-The other difference with the sniff is that doesn't have to be played across the line, you can choose which way to play it.
+The other difference with the sniff is that it doesn't have to be played across the line, you can choose which way to play it.
 That can make a difference to the scoring.

 ### Score